 The concept of 'healing architecture' lies at the heart of the acute care centre, offering optimal daylight conditions, exits into green spaces and views over the town or the nearby Søndersø Lake which patients can enjoy from their rooms.
 Similarly, the central foyer has been carefully positioned so as to provide impressive views over the lake.
 Pervasive contact between the centre and its surroundings serves to provide patients, staff and relatives with a manageable space that is easy to navigate and which helps bring comfort and reassurance.

 Views and materials

 Warm materials such as wood, natural stone and tile are all central to the design of the acute care centre.
 This is especially true of the foyer, which is the space that gives most patients and relatives their first experience of the hospital.
-Beyond that, the centre also takes advantage of the sloping ground on its site, offering rooftop terraces on certain floors and green rooftops on others in order to further enhance the hospital’s recreational appearance.
-The green rooftops also have a positive impact on the building’s carbon footprint at the same time as they promote biodiversity and the local absorption of rainwater.
+Beyond that, the centre also takes advantage of the sloping ground on its site, offering rooftop terraces on certain floors and green rooftops on others in order to further enhance the hospital’s recreational appearance, while possibly also promoting biodiversity and the local absorption of rainwater.

 New and existing spaces

 The acute care centre has been built in close relation to the existing hospital, which has been built up in several stages over the last few decades.
 The centre has therefore been designed in such a way that allows it to connect naturally to the existing hospital.
 This can be seen in the choice of materials, with the new base also featuring the same yellow bricks as the existing hospital and the upper floors boasting a golden-brown aluminium facade that refers back to the design of the existing hospital.